OpenAstronomy/python-3-for-scientists/python3_user_features.rst

 String interpolation
 --------------------

-The upcoming Python 3.6 release will include a new type of strings: f-strings.
+Python 3.6 includes a new type of strings: f-strings.
+The idea is that when doing string formatting, we can often end up in cases that are too verbose such
-The idea is that when doing string formatting, we can often end up in cases that are too verbose such as:
+as:

 .. code-block:: python